fordsfords/tgen/README.md

 ````
 Nested loops.
 The delay is executed 5 * 3 = 15 times.

+No API available (doesn't make sense for embedded use).

 ## Delay

 Pause for a period of time.